maticnetwork/zkevm-docs/docs/protocol/sequencer-resistance.md

 ---
 id: sequencer-resistance
 title: Resistance To Trusted Sequencer's Censorship Or Malfunction
-sidebar_label: Trusted Sequencer
+sidebar_label: Force Batches
-description: A guide to help developers understand the unique censorship and malfunction resistance methods of Polygon zkEVM.
+description: A guide to help developers understand how Polygon zkEVM resists transaction censorship and malfunction of the Sequencer.
 keywords:
   - polygon
   - protocol